drogozhang/ArXiv-Daily-Mail-Alert/README.md

-Note that only papers that **met all above three factors** will be returned.
+Note that only papers that **meet all above three requirements** will be returned.
 Hence, to follow specific authors not limited to any keyword, simply leave the `keywords` list in the config.yaml blank.
 Similarly, to follow specific topics not limited to any author, leave the `authors` list bank.

 So, you can make **two yamls** for separate authors and keywords following.